Engineering Change Orders

 After implementation, the changes are verified to ensure they resolve the identified issue without introducing new problems, and they have been completed fully and accurately.

-Feedback Loop:
+Feedback Loop

+Information from the change process is fed back into the design process to inform future iterations and improvements.
 Effective change order management ensures that changes are processed efficiently and that the final product meets all quality and performance requirements

 The effectiveness and thoroughness of a closed loop Change Order process matters.